 Var Model Description V219 Total number of living children including current pregnancy is calculated from V218 by adding 1 if the respondent is pregnant.
 V220 Total number of living children including current pregnancy is a grouping of the previous variable, truncating the number to 6 if it was greater than 6.
 V221 Interval between the first marriage and first birth in months.
 If the first birth was prior to the first marriage then this variable is coded 996 "Negative interval."
-BASE: Ever-married women who have had one or more births (V501 > 0 & V201 > 0).
+BASE: Ever-married women who have had one or more births $(V501 > 0 \& V201 > 0)$ .
 V222 Interval between the last birth and the date of the interview in months.
 BASE: Respondents who have had one or more births $(V201 > 0)$ .
 V223 Completeness of information relating to the date of conception of the current pregnancy.
 This variable indicates whether the date of conception was exactly specified by the duration of the current pregnancy or the duration was imputed from other information (see note on imputed dates).
-Codes for DHS II are different from the codes used in DHS I. V224 Number of entries in the birth history (REC21).
+Codes for DHS III are different from the codes used in DHS I. V224 Number of entries in the birth history (REC21).
 This variable is also the index to the first birth in the birth history.
 If there are fewer than twenty births then this is the same as V201 (number of children ever born), but if there are more than twenty births then this will be 20, while V201 gives the full number.
 V225 At the time the respondent became pregnant with the current pregnancy, whether the current pregnancy was wanted then, later or not at all.
 BASE: Currently pregnant women ( $V213 = 1$ ).
 V226 Computed time since the last menstrual period.
-This is computed from the response for V215, with durations exceeding the interval since the last birth (V227 = $7$ , 9) recoded to the response "Before last birth" (code 995) and inconsistent responses flagged on variable V227 (codes 1-6) recoded to 997.
-V227 Flag variable indicating inconsistencies found in editing the response for variable V215.
-No flag Duration given is greater than the interval since the last birth and the respondent did not say, in the maternity section, that she was still amenorrheic since her last birth Duration given plus the duration of amenorrhea after the last birth is greater than the
+This is computed from the response for $V215$ , with durations exceeding the interval since the last birth ( $V227 = 7, 9$ ) recoded to the response "Before last birth" (code 995) and inconsistent responses flagged on variable $V227$ (codes 1-6) recoded to 997.

-- d - Duration given plus the duration of amenorrhea after the last birth is greater than the 2 interval since the last birth - 3 Duration was reported, but the respondent's period had not returned since the last birth - Respondent reported her last period was before her last birth, but she had never given - 5 Respondent reported never having menstruated, but reported in the maternity section that her period had returned after her last birth - 6 Respondent reported her last period was before her last birth, but reported in the maternity section that her period had returned after her last birth - Respondent reported a duration since her last period, but this would place her last period during her last pregnancy - 8 Respondent reported never having menstruated, but she had children - 9 Duration was reported, but the duration would place her period before her last birth

-V228 A Whether the respondent ever had a pregnancy that terminated in a miscarriage, abortion, or still birth, i.e., did not result in a live birth.
+- V227 Flag variable indicating inconsistencies found in editing the response for variable V215. - 0 No flag - Duration given is greater than the interval since the last birth and the respondent did not say, in the maternity section, that she was still amenorrheic since her last birth - 2 Duration given plus the duration of amenorrhea after the last birth is greater than the interval since the last birth - 3 Duration was reported, but the respondent's period had not returned since the last birth - 4 Respondent reported her last period was before her last birth, but she had never given birth - Respondent reported never having menstruated, but reported in the maternity section that her period had returned after her last birth - Respondent reported her last period was before her last birth, but reported in the maternity section that her period had returned after her last birth - Respondent reported a duration since her last period, but this would place her last period during her last pregnancy - 8 Respondent reported never having menstruated, but she had children - 9 Duration was reported, but the duration would place her period before her last birth - V228 A Whether the respondent ever had a pregnancy that terminated in a miscarriage, abortion, or still birth, i.e., did not result in a live birth.